jonasbn/SublimeText-Perl-Test-More/README.md

 ok($got eq $expected, 'test_name');
 ```

-1. tabbing again lets you write the assertion
+1. _tabbing_ once again lets you write the assertion
-2. tabbing yet again lets you label the test
+2. _tabbing_ yet again lets you label the test
 3. And then you can run your test suite

-This package can with luck be used with the [package](https://github.com/jonasbn/SublimeText-Perl-Test-Class) for Perl's [Test::Class](https://metacpan.org/pod/Test::Class) for Sublime Text 2/3.
+This package can with compliments the [package](https://github.com/jonasbn/SublimeText-Perl-Test-Class) for Perl's [Test::Class](https://metacpan.org/pod/Test::Class) for **Sublime Text 2 and 3**.

 # Installation

-Several options are available for installation.
+For installation several options are available.

 ## Via Sublime Package Control: